silverbulletmd/silverbullet/libraries/Library/Std/Config.md

   ui = { category = "Editor", label = "Short wiki links", priority = 1 },
 })

+config.define("attachmentPath", {
+  description = "Default folder prefix used to pre-fill the file name prompt when pasting or uploading an attachment.
+Leave empty to suggest the current page's folder.
+A leading '/' is from the space root (e.g. '/Assets/'); without one it is relative to the current page (e.g. 'attachments/').", type = "string", default = "", ui = { category = "Editor", label = "Attachment path", priority = 3 }, })

 config.define("linkWriteFormat", {
   description = "How SilverBullet writes wiki links it generates: 'shortest' uses the bare page name when that name is unique in the space and the full path when it is not, 'shortest-suffix' writes the shortest path suffix that still uniquely identifies the page instead of the full path, 'full-path' always writes the full path", type = "string",